0 0

 Top local ranking factors survey

 Conversions are highly dependent on your client’s total web reputation.
 This implies you should be aware of search results for your client’s reputation across all platforms.
-For instance, “reviews of business x,” “is x a good company,” and “reviews of firm x.”
+For instance, “feedbacks of business x,” “is x a good company,” and “feedbacks of firm x.”

 Landing Page for Google’s Business Profile